MovEaxEsp/res_type_rant/README.md

 ## Building

 To compile the Rust into wasm, run `wasm-pack build --target web` at the root of the repo.
 Setting up Rust/Wasmpack is left as an exercise for the user.
+This depends on https://github.com/moveaxesp/engine_p, which must be cloned as 'engine_p' at the same level as this repo.

 ## Testing